gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ### My institution does not have a DAGI user yet, what can I do?

-Please send an email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name and institution name, so that we can add you as a Data Aggregator's user.
+Please send an email to [dagi@gbif.ch](mailto:dagi@gbif.ch) with your full name and institution name, so that we can add you as a Data Aggregator's user.

 <br>
 <div style="text-align: center;"><br>🔸<br></div>